arnowelzel/timed-content/readme.txt

 Contributors: kjvtough, awelzel
 Tags: marketing, marketing tool, post, page, date, time, timer, timed, show, hide, content, schedule, display Requires at least: 2.0.2
-Tested up to: 4.2.2
+Tested up to: 4.9
 Stable tag: 2.6
 License: GPL2

 Plugin to show or hide portions of a Page or Post based on specific date/time characteristics.

 == Description ==
 The Timed Content plugin allows users to specify that a portion of a Page or Post should appear/be visible or disappear/be invisible based on given time characteristics.
-Suppose, for example, you embed a video into a Post; once the viewer has enough information from the video, the request to take a specific action can be set to appear.
 You can also make portions of a Post or Page be visible at certain dates and times; you can even set up a schedule!

 The plugin adds the following:

 * A "client-side" shortcode that allows the marking of content to appear or disappear after a given time interval; a "fade" effect is included.
 This functionality is intended to be used for special effects only, as content marked in this manner is still visible in the HTML source and, therefore, not a secure method of hiding content.
 * Two "server-side" shortcodes that allow the marking of content to be visible only during specified date/time intervals.
-This functionality **can** be used as a secure method of hiding content, because the marked content will be included in the Page/Post
-**only** when viewed in the specified date/time intervals.
+This functionality **can** be used as a secure method of hiding content, because the marked content will be included in the Page/Post **only** when viewed in the specified date/time intervals.

 A TinyMCE dialog is included to help users build the shortcodes.
 See the Screenshots tab for more info.

 == Installation ==

 **Note:** `XXX` refers to the current version release.

 = Automatic method =

 1. Click 'Add New' on the 'Plugins' page.
 1. Upload `timed-content-XXX.zip` using the file uploader on the page

 = Manual method =

 1. Unzip `timed-content-XXX.zip` and upload the `timed-content` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress